szstonelee/gointernal/nil.md

 A slice variable has three items (fields),

 1. _ptr, internal pointer, point to the backed array
-2. _len, internal length, int size
+2. _len, internal length
-3. _cap, internal capacity, int size
+3. _cap, internal capacity

 NOTE:
 1. _ptr is not a Golang pointer type.
 Golang pointer will be described below.